 Images are a must on your website, but unless you optimise them properly, they can slow down loading speeds, erode the user experience and impact your SEO efforts.

-SourceBottle is a clever online connection platform that helps journalists and bloggers find knowledgeable sources for features, stories and events.
+SourceBottle is a clever online connection platform that helps journalists and bloggers find knowledgeable sources for features, stories and events all for free.
 It identifies interview requests and media call-outs and small businesses in particular can benefit from editorial exposures by listing themselves as being a source in their relevant category eg technology, lifestyle and fashion.
 You can also set-up an expert profile on Sourcebottle which is another great backlink.

 This powerful desktop-based crawler gives great insights into any technical SEO issues with your site.
 It allows you to crawl up to 500 URLs for free to find broken links, audit redirects, analyse meta data, highlight duplicate content etc and it works on sites of any size.
 Best of all, it allows easy transfer of data into a spreadsheet making it a valuable tool for your long-term SEO strategy plan.
 There are also many simple SEO fixes you can make with Screaming Frog.